 Key Features of the Ed.D.

 This program is designed as a cohort experience with students beginning the program every other year.
 Because of the intensive cohort nature of this program, it is highly unlikely that graduate credits beyond the master’s degree will count toward this doctoral degree.
-Online sessions are either eight or sixteen weeks in length and there are required week-long on-campus experiences every summer (always during UF summer break week) during the first 3 summers.
-Students are also required to be on campus for qualifying exams (one day) and dissertation defense (one day).
-Courses will be scheduled so students can complete the program in a timely way, with standard time to completion being 4 years.
+Online sessions are either eight or sixteen weeks in length.
+There are several required on-campus, face-to-face experiences at which attendance is mandatory: 1) week-long summer institutes at UF (always during UF summer break week) during the first three summers, 2) oral qualifying exams (one day), and 3) dissertation defense (one day).
+Courses will be scheduled so students can complete the program in a timely way, with standard time to completion being four years.

-Each student will culminate his/her capstone experience with a dissertation defense occurring in a public forum.
+Each student will culminate their capstone experience with a dissertation defense occurring in a public forum.
 Students will demonstrate conceptual and practical competence and critical stance in three core areas of expertise.